RP2040-ADS1256 DAQ Board

 So, this is the final version of my ADS1256 DAQ board.
 It fits in a small and neat metal enclosure, it has good connectors and it has a powerful microcontroller.
 I gradually improved my design step by step.
 First, I started with an ATmega32U4-based board.
 Its last iteration was already quite good, it could provide everything I wanted, and even a little more.
 It had extra GPIO pins from the microcontroller, it had a USB-C connector and the board was relatively compact.

 However, I was not 100% satisfied with the design.
-I found a nice enclosure on Aliexpress and I was determined to modify my design to make it fit in it.
+I found a nice enclosure on the internet and I was determined to modify my design to make it fit in it.
 This required quite some shrinking, so for example, I had to get rid of the GPIO pins of the microcontroller.
 Luckily, it is not an issue, because I want the board to be used as a USB device and not as a standalone one.

 Another issue was that the microcontroller was just a tiny bit slow.
 I could never reach 30 ksps (kilo-samples per second) sampling speed with it, it always maxed out somewhere around 29600 sps (samples per second) or so.
 This “issue” was reproducible with all of my 16 MHz microcontrollers such as the Arduino Nano, Uno or Mega 2560.
 All the other MCUs I tried (RP2040 Zero, STM32F103C8T6, Teensy 4.0, ESP32 WROOM32…etc) could go a few samples more than 30000 per second.
 So, I concluded that 16 MHz is not fast enough and I looked for another MCU.
 It was actually somewhat difficult to find a suitable chip, but finally, I settled with the RP2040.
 It is maybe even too powerful, but it is 5 times cheaper than the ATmega32U4, so I guess, it will be fine.